nat-leo/oanda-sdk/docs/index.md

 # Oanda-SDK

-A wrapper for the Oanda REST API.
+A third-party wrapper for the Oanda REST API.

 ```
 pip install oanda-sdk